 Stepping off the beaten path

-The people of Thulipokhari have been the focus of the SITM members’ attention and energy for the many years.
+The people of Thulipokhari have been a continued focus of the SITM members’ attention and energy.
 Club leaders turned to the Community Foundation to help them continue granting scholarships in Nepal while making it possible for them to consider a new project for their fundraising interests.
 The Soroptimist IGU Nepal fund at the Community Foundation will earn interest that can be granted for scholarships to girls in Nepal and is always ready to accept planned gifts and bequests from members and friends of the local Soroptimists.
-Twice a year the club will request fund earnings and send the income to a remote village far away that feels like home and family to this extraordinary group of women in Reno.
+Every year the club request fund earnings to send the income to a remote village far away that feels like home and family to this extraordinary group of women in Reno.

 The 2006 class of girls in the Thulipokari girls’ school.